virgile-baudrot/trophicR/README.md

 ## Starting with trophicR

-Once the package **trophicR** is installed in your environment, try to estimate an classical Holling type 2 functional response.
+Once the package **trophicR** is installed in your environment, try to estimate a classical Holling type 2 functional response.

 1. load the library
 ```r